 The first form, titled “Tuberculosis (TB) Risk Assessment”, needs to be filled out by your medical provider.
 If your doctor answers “Yes” on any of the questions, he/she will need to complete the second form, titled “Clinical Tuberculosis Assessment by Health Care Provider”.
 In addition, please attach copies of laboratory reports and chest x-rays (if applicable) to the completed form.
 Failure to do so may cause your form to be incomplete and you will not be able to register for classes.

-Once the forms are complete, please send it to email@example.com.
-If you have any questions, please submit them to firstname.lastname@example.org.
+Once the forms are complete, please upload them to your applicant/student portal.
+If you have any questions, please email email@example.com.
 Before submitting your questions, please see below for Frequently Asked Questions.

 Frequently Asked Questions (FAQ)